Bishal Nath Upreti

-Bishal Nath Upreti (born April 22, 1951 in Nepal) is a geologist and academic at the Department of Geology, Tri-Chandra Campus, Tribhuvan University, Kirtipur, Kathmandu, Nepal.
+Bishal Nath Upreti (born April 22, 1951, in Nepal) is a geologist and academic at the Department of Geology, Tri-Chandra Campus, Tribhuvan University, Kirtipur, Kathmandu, Nepal.

 Career

-Upreti has worked for over fourteen years as the head of the Central Department of Geology at Kirtipur Campus and the Department of Geology, Tri-Chandra Campus, Tribhuvan University in Nepal.
-His academic work specializes in Nepalese geology.
-His teaching of both undergraduate and post-graduate students has focused on Engineering Geology both in Nepal and abroad.
+Upreti has worked for over eighteen years as the head of the Central Department of Geology at Kirtipur Campus and the Department of Geology, Tri-Chandra Campus, Tribhuvan University in Nepal.
+His academic work specialises in Nepalese geology.
+His teaching of both undergraduate and post-graduate students has focussed on Engineering Geology both in Nepal and abroad.

 Upreti has co-edited a book about the geology of the Nepalese Himalayas. he has also co-edited a book about landslide hazard management and control in the Hindukush-Himalaya region.

 In 1999, Upreti was a visiting professor at the Hiroshima University, Japan, under the fellowship of the Japan Society of Promotion of Sciences (JSPS).
-In 2001, he was a visiting professor at the Jawaharlal Nehru Centre for Advanced Scientific Research in Bangalore, India.
+In 2001, he was a visitingprofessor at the Jawaharlal Nehru Centre for Advanced Scientific Research in Bangalore, India.

 Upreti is the president of the Disaster Preparedness Network-Nepal (DPNet) He is a long serving member of the Nepal Geological Society.

 Currently, Upreti is the president of NRNA-Zambia and also is a professor in the Department of Geology at the University of Zambia in Lusaka and a TWAS Research Professor (2012-2017) in the same university.